 Stake review from an experienced and long term globally diversified investor.
 Learn about Stake fees, Stake Black and is Stake legit?

 Stake is an online share trading platform that over 100,000 investors use to gain access to the US financial markets with $0 brokerage fees.
-Stake often gets thought of as a microinvesting platform because they allow fractional share investing and don’t have conventional minimum investment requirements like most share trading platforms.
+Stake often gets thought of as a microinvesting platform because they allow fractional share investing and don’t have conventional minimum investment requirements like most trading platforms, but they are actually a full ‘execution only’ style broker.
+Stake has launched CHESS-sponsored ASX share trading with some of the lowest fees in the industry at only $3 per trade, with good design and user experience.

-- Very simple to use and great mobile app
+- Simple to use and great mobile app

 - Fractional investing mechanic